data-edu/data-science-in-education/17-learning-more.Rmd

 It's normal to feel overwhelmed while learning skills like R and data science.
 This is particularly true when these fields themselves are learning and growing.
 The R, data science, and education communities are constantly developing new techniques to move the field forward.
 It's part of the beauty of this work!

 When you're feeling overwhelmed by everything you're trying to learn, consider adopting a growth mindset.
 Carol Dweck argues that we think of ourselves as *being* or *not being* a type of person.
-For example, we might think of ourselves as "math people" or "reading people".
+For example, we might think of ourselves as "math people" or "reading people."
 What matters is whether or not this state is changeable.
 When we believe we can change, we adopt a desire to learn, choose to be around people who help us learn, and make the effort to learn.
 When we move from a *fixed* mindset to a *growth* mindset, we create the possibility of mastering new techniques and realizing our vision for using data in education.

 The nuances of the growth mindset [@dweck2015] are beyond the scope of this book, but we do encourage the general belief that we can learn how to apply these techniques.
 We encourage you to adopt a growth mindset as a way to inspire learning and belief that you can introduce data science in your education job.
 In doing so, you'll be joining other data scientists who created a way to contribute to their fields.

 ## Discover new information

 The content you surround yourself with matters.
 You can learn a lot and stay inspired by high-quality books, blog posts, journals, journalism, and talks.
-In his book *Steal Like An Artist*, @kleon2012steal encourages people to surround themselves with great content:
+In his book *Steal Like an Artist*, @kleon2012steal encourages people to surround themselves with great content:

 > There’s an economic theory out there that if you take the incomes of your five closest friends and average them, the resulting number will be pretty close to your own income.
 I think the same thing is true of our idea incomes.
 You’re only going to be as good as the stuff you surround yourself with.

 In our "Resources" chapter, we share books and online resources that inspire us and help us learn.
-Use these as a starting point and build on them by seeking out authors, data scientists, and educators that inspire you to learn and master your craft.
+Use these as a starting point and build on them by seeking out authors, data scientists, and educators who inspire you to learn and master your craft.
 There are lots of ways to do this.
 Some folks follow data scientists on social media and take note of articles or talks that are getting attention.
 Others read data-informed publications like *FiveThirtyEight* (https://fivethirtyeight.com/), *The Economist* (https://www.economist.com/), or *The Upshot* (https://www.nytimes.com/section/upshot) in the New York Times.
 Whichever you choose, make sure to stick with something that you're drawn to and you just might find yourself with a new learning habit that is rewarding and fun.

 ## Ask for help